1. Think 4 A’s = Four negative symptoms of schizophrenia.

 B: Basics: where, size, shape

-B: Base: color of inside base
+B: Base: the color of the inside base

 E: Edge: flat, punched out, undermined, rolled, everted